teamhanko/hanko/backend/docs/Config.md

 password:
   ## enabled ##
   #
-  # Configures whether passwords are enabled or not.
+  # Enables or disables passwords for all users.
   #
   # Default value: false
   #